arnav-meduri/pantry-patrol/ready-set-app.md

 ## What we learned

-Here are some things we learned along our journey.

-1. Food Banks and Food Pantries are the frontline organizations in the fight to solve hunger and food insecurity.
-2. Not all food waste is equal.
-3. Food Pantries can’t afford IT systems despite having needs for one.
-4. Food Banks do not have visibility to food wastage at partner food pantries.
-5. Food pantries can improve service with small changes.
-6. Food Date Labeling issues.
-7. Assessing the dollar value of food donations and wastage.
-8. Technology can help solve the hunger problem.

-For more in-depth discussion, please refer to **Our_journey.pdf** in the zip file submission
+During our journey, we learned quite a bit about food pantries and their technological insights which influenced how we developed our application.
+For instance, we learned that food pantries cannot afford IT systems, despite having a need for one.
+Food pantries process large amounts of information and some form of technological solution would be extremely useful to them, however they cannot afford them.
+This made us realize that the solution we develop must be cost effective.
+Furthermore, we learned that food pantries are not very technologically savvy, and learning how to use an application would be difficult and time consuming if the user interface was not well designed.
+This made us come to the conclusion that our app must  have an **easy to use and user-friendly interface**.
+For more in-depth discussion, please refer to **Our_journey.pdf** in the zip file submission.

 ## What's next for Pantry Patrol